ryandhasgit/Comedy/Dikkers/Questions 2.md

 q: should i be writing jokes before drafts and pitching jokes?

-q: should my sentence length alsways be short?
+q: should my sentence length alsways be short? is there a formula for a paragraph in some sitautions, like short A, B, long C?

 ---
 holly: way to write personal, autobiographical, still being shor thumor, and how to do correctly?